HyperFillOrg/hyperfill-frontend/README.md

 # HyperFill Frontend

 A DeFi vault management and trading terminal with social impact built with React and TypeScript.
-The application is an interface for managing vault deposits/withdrawals, trading operations, and charitable donations on Hedera through an AI system with multiple agents.
+The application is an interface for vault deposits/withdrawals, trading operations and charitable donations on Hedera through an AI system with multiple agents.

-## Why Terminal Frontend?

-The decision to implement a terminal interface stems from several technical and user experience considerations.
-Trading terminals in traditional finance have proven to be highly efficient for financial data consumption.
-The terminal aesthetic has:

-1. **Information Density**: Terminal interfaces can display more data in less space, crucial for trading operations where users need to process multiple data streams simultaneously.

-2. **Reduced Cognitive Load**: The monospace font and structured layout create predictable visual patterns, users can quickly scan for anomalies or opportunities.

-3. **Professional Credibility**: Terminal interfaces signal technical sophistication and serious trading capabilities, building trust with professional users.

-4. **Performance Optimization**: Terminal layouts typically require fewer DOM manipulations and can be optimized for updates without visual flickering.

-5. **Accessibility**: The high contrast and structured layout improve readability for users with visual impairments or those working in low-light conditions.

 ## System Architecture

-### Architecture Layer
+### Architecture

 HyperFill follows a layered architecture pattern with clear separation of concerns: